 To break up the day, it is very handy to have a place outside of your hotel or apartment to do some work.
 This can be a hard feat in Hong Kong as many coffee shops have wifi restrictions, meaning you can only stay at the café for 30 minutes!!!
-To avoid this pitfall, here are our top picks for working outside of home in Hong Kong:
+To avoid this pitfall, here are our five best places for wifi in Hong Kong.

 2. Local Libraries

 In each district of Hong Kong there is a public library where you can access unlimited wifi for free!

 It doesn’t get much better than this except there can be limited seating, it is strictly a quiet zone and power points are limited.